← Back to Blog

 - Non‑replayable authentication challenges

 There is no password to steal, phish, or reuse.
-Even if an attacker intercepts traffic, there is nothing they can replay to gain access.
+Even intercepted traffic provides nothing an attacker can replay.

 Passkeys: Stronger Than Traditional MFA

-Passkeys represent the most visible and practical implementation of passwordless authentication today.
-They are cryptographic credentials stored securely on trusted devices and tied to specific services.
+Passkeys are the most visible implementation of passwordless authentication today.
+They are cryptographic credentials stored securely on trusted devices and bound to specific services.

-- Device binding that prevents replay from other systems
+- Device binding, which prevents reuse from other systems

 - Elimination of approval prompts and one‑time codes